Chapter Two Page 3

 Flamsteed’s Atlas Coelestis

-Celestial mapping took another major stride in the 18th century with the work of the first Astronomer Royal of England, John Flamsteed (1646–1719), who catalogued nearly 3,000 stars with unprecedented precision from the newly founded Royal Observatory at Greenwich.
+Celestial mapping took another major stride in the 18th century with the work of the first Astronomer Royal of England, John Flamsteed (1646–1719), who catalogued nearly 3,000 stars down to 8th magnitude with unprecedented precision from the newly founded Royal Observatory at Greenwich.
 Flamsteed’s star catalogue was published posthumously in 1725 in Volume 3 of his Historia Coelestis Britannica; the catalogue section itself was called Catalogus Britannicus.
-Four years later came Atlas Coelestis, a set of 25 elegantly engraved celestial charts based entirely on Flamsteed’s own observations.[Note 1]
+Four years later came Atlas Coelestis, a set of 25 elegantly engraved celestial charts based entirely on Flamsteed’s own observations.[note]

 Unlike Bayer and Hevelius, who devoted a chart to each constellation, Flamsteed's atlas was divided into sections of sky featuring more than one constellation, as in modern atlases — see, for example, the tableau of Orion and Taurus below.
 As a result, some constellations continued onto a second chart.
 The far southern skies, below the horizon of Greenwich, are covered by one small chart based on the observations made by Edmond Halley at St Helena in 1677–8.
 This southern chart depicts the 12 constellations of Keyser and de Houtman plus Halley’s own invention, Robur Carolinum, now obsolete.